Eco Tourism & Conservation Area in Gambia & Senegal

-Feel Free manage a number of education, eco tourism and conservation projects that are addressing some of the socio economic problems that are being faced by people on Jinack Island on the north Gambia and south Senegal region of West Africa.
+Feel Free manage a number of education, eco-tourism and conservation projects that are addressing some of the socio economic and environmental issues and problems that are being faced by people on Jinack Island on the north Gambia and south Senegal region of West Africa.

-The communities peripheral to and within Niumi National Park are composed primarily of subsistence farmers and fishermen, and resultantly they are dependent on natural resources for the maintenance of their livelihoods. more on Socio Economic Issues On Jinack Island
+The communities peripheral to and within Niumi National Park are composed primarily of subsistence farmers and fishermen who are dependent on natural resources for the maintenance of their livelihoods. more on Socio Economic Issues On Jinack Island

-Various materials are also derived from the wetland environment including mangrove poles for roofing and grasses for thatching and fence construction.
-The wetland areas of the park are of considerable importance in these subsistence economies such as for wet season rice cultivation and dry season market gardening, provision of dry season grazing for livestock, fishing and shellfish harvesting are also important. more on Environmental Issues On Jinack Island
+The wetland environment provides natural and sustainable building materials such as mangrove poles for roofing and grasses for thatching and fence construction.
+In these subsistence economies wet season rice cultivation and dry season market gardening, provision of dry season grazing for livestock, fishing and shellfish harvesting are also important. more on Environmental Issues On Jinack Island

 Girls are less likely to attend school in Africa than boys.
 We are deeply committed to creating a world in which all children, regardless of their gender, socio-economic background or circumstances, have access to education.